iAmNaz/NDFormKit/README.md

 The framework is NOT a form UI builder while it is what you'll need to manage your data and validation.

 ### Some of the benefits
-- Form level feedback if form is valid or not
+- Instant form and field level feedback if form is valid or not
-- Instant feedback on a field level so you could update your UI or call other functionalities
-- Set user defined validation
+- Set user defined validation rules
-- Set User defined errors(NSError)
+- Set user defined errors(NSError)

 ## In the box
 **NDDataWrapper**